initxu/RL-Project/README.md

 ## Introduction
 With the exponential growth of video data, video summarization has become crucial for generating concise yet informative summaries.
 Reinforcement learning (RL)-based solutions have regained attention by formulating video summarization as a sequential decision-making problem.
 Existing RL-based methods either rely on frame-level clustering, ignoring overall video content, or depend on labeled data.
-We propose SenSum, a content-aware RL-based solution that incorporates LLMs to effectively utilize both visual and textual information with unsupervised learning.
-By integrating visual rewards and a designed semantic reward derived from textual information, SenSum effectively enhance RL-based frame selection.
-Experiments on two public datasets show that SenSum outperforms state-of-the-art RL-based solutions by up to 5.3\%.
+We propose SumCap, a content-aware RL-based solution that incorporates LLMs to effectively utilize both visual and textual information with unsupervised learning.
+By integrating visual rewards and a designed semantic reward derived from textual information, SumCap effectively enhance RL-based frame selection.
+Experiments on two public datasets show that SumCap outperforms state-of-the-art RL-based solutions by up to 5.3\%.

 ---

 ## Results
-Experiment results of **SenSum** are stored under `log/our_results` folder.
+Experiment results of **SumCap** are stored under `log/our_results` folder.
 To test the results, you can run `results_test.sh` by loading model parameters from `.pth.tar`, the test results will be stored under `log/test_results` folder.

-The average F-score performance of **SenSum** and figures (generated summary, importantce score, reward curves) for experiments can be viewed and obtained by running the code in `results.ipynb`.
+The average F-score performance of **SumCap** and figures (generated summary, importantce score, reward curves) for experiments can be viewed and obtained by running the code in `results.ipynb`.

 ## How to Run the Project